Why homemade dog treats?

 - Check on your treats every 12 hours

 - After 24 hours, the small treats will be ready.
-Larger treats and pig ears may take up to 48 hours.
+Larger treats and pig ears may take a few days and the largest chews may take up to two weeks.
 Your treats are done when they are completely stiff, dry, and not bendable.

 - Keep refrigerated and enjoy within a few weeks (or freeze up to 6 months) since these treats do not have any preservatives to extend shelf life!